demisto/content/Packs/jamf/README.md

-This pack enables you to remotely manage Apple devices (Mac, iPhone, Apple TV, iPad).
+This pack enables you to interact with Jamf Pro which is the product that allows you to manage Apple devices (Mac, iPhone, Apple TV, iPad).
 It can be used to control various configurations via different policies, install and uninstall applications, lock devices, smart groups searches, and more.